 “How much time will it take me to create the website that this person wants?”

 If you’re looking to be more involved in the process, it usually means customization.
-A custom website is always more expensive than a site based on an online template.
+A custom designed website is always more expensive than a site based on an online template.

 Answering the questions posed above will help narrow down what type of site you ultimately want for your business.